Kelsey Grammer: Health problems

-Grammer credits his religion for helping him through with his struggles with alcohol and drug use, as well as his personal tragedies.
+Grammer credits his religious faith for helping him confront his personal problems.

-On May 31, 2008, while paddleboarding with his then-wife Camille in Hawaii, Grammer experienced a heart attack.
+On May 31, 2008, while paddleboarding with his then-wife Camille in Hawaiʻi, Grammer had a heart attack.
 Their personal assistant, Scott MacLean, was essential in saving his life.
-Grammer was discharged on June 4, 2008, and was said to be "resting comfortably" at his Hawaiian residence.
-Seven weeks after the attack, Grammer told Entertainment Tonight that, although his spokesman described the attack as mild, it was in fact more severe as his heart had stopped.
-Grammer thought Fox's decision to cancel his TV sitcom Back to You contributed to his health problems, stating, "It was a very stressful time for me, and a surprise that it was cancelled.
+Grammer was discharged on June 4, 2008, and was said to be "resting comfortably" at his Hawaii residence.
+Seven weeks after the attack, Grammer told Entertainment Tonight that, although his spokesman described the attack as mild, it was more severe as his heart had stopped.
+Grammer thought Fox's decision to cancel his television sitcom Back to You contributed to his health problems, saying: "It was a very stressful time for me, and a surprise that it was cancelled.
 But you know, everything that doesn't kill us—which it almost did—makes us stronger!"

-Criminal convictions
+Legal issues

-In 1988, Grammer was arrested for possession of one-quarter gram of cocaine, after being pulled over in a traffic stop for driving with expired plates in North Hollywood.
-A year earlier, he had been arrested for a DUI in Van Nuys, and would go on to serve 14 days of a 30-day sentence.
+In 1988, Grammer was arrested for possession of one-quarter gram of cocaine, after being pulled over in a traffic stop for driving with expired plates in North Hollywood, California.
+A year earlier, he had been arrested for a DUI in Van Nuys, California, and would go on to serve 14 days of a 30-day sentence.
 Grammer later served 10 days of community service after failing to comply with the requirements of his parole in 1990.
 Later in the same year, Grammer was sentenced to 90 days of house arrest, ordered to pay a $500 fine, underwent drug and alcohol abuse counseling, and performed 300 hours of community service for his 1988 cocaine possession case.

-Legal matters

-In 1995, Grammer was accused of sleeping with his child's underage babysitter.
-A grand jury chose not to indict the actor, stating, "The young woman's delay of more than a year in pressing charges against Mr. Grammer made it difficult to support her claim."
-Grammer released a statement shortly afterwards, saying, "I have said from the outset that there was no basis for the allegations."
+In 1995, Grammer was accused of having sex with his child's underage babysitter.
+A grand jury chose not to indict the actor, stating: "The young woman's delay of more than a year in pressing charges against Mr. Grammer made it difficult to support her claim."
+Grammer released a statement shortly afterward, saying: "I have said from the outset that there was no basis for the allegations."
 In 1996, Grammer's ex-girlfriend, Cerlette Lamme, sued him for defamation of character and invasion of privacy over content he included in his autobiography So Far....

-In 1998, Grammer filed a lawsuit against Internet Entertainment Group (IEG), which Grammer claimed had stolen from his home a videotape of him sleeping with a woman.
-IEG counter-sued Grammer, denying it was in possession of such a tape, and Grammer's suit was eventually dropped.
+In 1998, Grammer filed a lawsuit against Internet Entertainment Group (IEG), which Grammer claimed had stolen from his home a videotape of him in bed with a woman.
+IEG counter-sued Grammer, denying it was in possession of such a tape, and Grammer's suit was dropped.
 IEG President Seth Warshavsky later said, "We have been presented with another Kelsey Grammer tape.
 But we have no plans to air it.
 We are still evaluating it at this time."